partha117/Shasthokothon-Android-app-/README.md

   <img width="150" height="150" src="https://github.com/partha117/Shasthokothon-Android-app-/blob/master/App_images/Logo1.png">
 </p>

-Shasthokothon  is an android application.Basically it is health related.The design goal was creating app that can provide information and that can be a companion of our busy life.Roughly the features of the app can be divided into two catagories informative and service.
+Shasthokothon  is an android application.Basically it is health related.The design goal was creating app that can provide information and that can be a companion of our busy life.Roughly the features of the app can be divided into two catagories informative and service.Obviously the  i use  java for app design and Firebase for cloud storage.
+The front end is designed in Bengali language.

 ## Features of Shasthokothon